This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Inventorying Herb Seeds

-Start by organizing seed packets into labeled containers based on seed types.
-Check expiration dates and test seed viability by placing older seeds on damp paper towels to see if they sprout.
+Check expiration dates and test seed viability by placing a few older seeds on a damp paper towel.

 Buying Seeds and Ordering Starter Plants